 Facing Charges?
 Get Help from an Experienced Lawyer!

 Fortunately, you do not have to fight your charges alone.
 At McCormack & McCormack, we proudly represent members of the military against a host of criminal charges.
-Our experience, grounded in 45 years of court-martial experience with hundreds of court-martial jury trials enables us to take an insightful approach to every case.
+Our experience, grounded in many years of court-martial experience with hundreds of court-martial jury trials enables us to take an insightful approach to every case.
 Retain our team today for the trustworthy counsel you deserve.

 What Happens in a Special Court-Martial?

 A court-martial opens with an investigation.
 The information gathered at this time determines your charges and, ultimately, which court-martial will handle your case.
 Unless you request to be tried by the military judge alone, your case will involve the military judge, a prosecuting attorney (trial counsel), your defense counsel and a jury of officer members (or if you are enlisted, you can request that your jury also include enlisted members).
 The military judge oversees the proceedings and rules upon evidentiary issues.
 Evidence will be presented, attorneys will present their arguments for both sides, and the jury will come to a verdict.
 Under new rules for courts-martials, if there is a conviction, the accused may elect to be sentenced by the military judge or by the jury.
 Evidence will be presented in the sentencing case and the jury, or military judge will deliberate and then impose a sentence.

 At its worst, a Special Court-Martial sentence can include:

 - Forfeiture of two-thirds base pay per month for up to twelve months

 - A Bad-Conduct Discharge (BCD)